You want smart political talk without the meltdowns?

 Libya certainly knew, had to know, didn't do anything to protect the ambassador and the other Americans.

-So and then there is the infamous cell phone records that she destroyed.
+So, and then there is the infamous cell phone records that she destroyed.

 I was getting to that, but I was also getting to another point.

-That Pfizer application.
+That FISA application.

 Well, no, because it was three of them were signed by James Comey.

-One of them was the guy who presented the evidence to Comey, that guy, that FBI lawyer, he's been charged by Durham.
+The guy who presented the evidence to Comey, that guy, that FBI lawyer, he's been charged by Durham.

 Look, do I think Comey knew this was bogus?